Wednesday, April 1, 2026

 I could have really gone crazy on that one family with that one little jerk, but I see that my mess would not have given me any satisfaction.

-The day after the tournament, the head coach Diego texted the whole team and said that the Crames coach had reached out because one of our Canucks had written a mean post on Instagram about the Crames.
+The day after the tournament, the head coach Diego texted the whole team and said that the Cranes coach had reached out because one of our Canucks had written a mean post on Instagram about the Cranes.
 He posted in the chat a copy of what all kids had signed.
 The code of conduct for in person and for in social media.
 He pointed out that it is a dismissible offense and that the posted should be taken down and that the child should come talk to Diego.
 DRAMA!!!

 Later on in the day, another post popped up on the team chat saying THOSE ARE EMMAS!!!!